-But there is more being preserved here than the farming heritage of Fremont: Ramirez is steward to the only field of true Mexican corn in the area.
+But there is more being preserved here than the region’s farming heritage: Ramirez is steward to the only field of true Mexican corn in the area.
 This crop is intricately linked to Mexican history, agriculture, food, and family: it’s the kind of corn that has been used for centuries to make masa, the cornmeal dough out of which Mexican cooks fashion their tortillas and tamales.

 “People don’t grow Mexican corn here,” says Ramirez.
 “In some areas, it’s hard to grow this corn because of the weather.
 The Central Valley is so hot that the corn is ready today, then the next day it is already too mature.
 It’s cooler here, so the corn lasts two weeks or more.
 And there’s no frost.”

 The favorable conditions here allow Ramirez to start planting in March, and he keeps planting new rows until the middle of August.
 The first wave of corn is ready to harvest as early as July and the crop keeps coming right through November or even December, when many families gather for the traditional holiday tamale making.

 Long-time residents of Union City, the Ramirez family started growing sweet corn there in 1980.
 Then, 10 years ago, they decided to try Mexican corn.
 Demand grew so fast that Ramon leased the 14-acre property in Fremont a few years later and planted 10 acres of it in corn.

 “I know many of my customers for years,” says Ramirez.
 “As soon as they find out we’ve got Mexican corn, they come.
 And if you’ve got good corn, they keep coming back.”
 The edges of his eyes crinkle as he smiles.
 “I have good corn.”